 Chrome: “C:\Program Files (x86)\Google\Chrome\Application\chrome.exe”

-Browser hijackers will change your homepage
+Browser hijackers will change the homepage

+Go to the Settings in the top right corner of the browser.
+Once there, go to the On startup section.
 The first two options don’t have any homepage whatsoever, so you can go ahead and select either one of those.

 If however, you want to have your own homepage, then check the option to Open a specific page or set of pages and then click on Set pages.
 This should take you to this window where you can add or delete malicious links sneakily set as homepage.